 Cramer & Anderson’s municipal lawyers have decades’ worth of experience in providing the highest quality legal services to our municipal clients at highly competitive rates.
-Our municipal clients include the City of Danbury and the Towns of New Milford, Kent and Cornwall.
-We have been retained as special counsel to numerous other municipalities throughout the state.
+Our municipal clients include the City of Danbury and the Towns of Kent and Cornwall.
+We also worked with the Town of New Milford for more than a decade, and we have been retained as special counsel to numerous other municipalities throughout the state.

 In addition to our heavy emphasis on land use and environmental municipal cases, extensive, broad and diverse experience in advising and representing towns and cities in all aspects of municipal law is the hallmark of Cramer & Anderson’s municipal law practice.
 A number of our municipal law attorneys are, and have been for decades, chief legal counsel to municipalities and have served others as special counsel for specific matters and cases, including charter revisions.